tugberkgoc/foundation-notes/07 Forms and Authentication.md

 2. It would be useful to ask for the user's actual name.
 Modify the form to request this and change the back-end database and code to ensure this is stored.
 3. We want to know which country the user is from and store this as a two digit country code such as `GB`.
 Create a dropdown list using the [`select`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) element which will allow the user to choose their country name, use the data in the `countries.json` file and import this using the `fs.readfile()` function which returns a promise.
 Make sure you update the database schema to include this additional field.
 4. A user should be able to view and change their profile information.
 Create a new page based on a new template called `profile.handlebars`.
 This should populate a form with the user information and, if the user changes this and clicks on an **Update** button should update their record in the database.
 There should be a link to this on the homepage.
+    1. The page should display the user's profile picture but also give them the option of uploading a replacement image.

 ## 4 Authentication and Authorisation